weaviate/weaviate-io/developers/weaviate/concepts/data.md

 ```

 :::tip
-Every object stored in Weaviate has a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), which guarantees uniqueness across all collections.
+Every object stored in Weaviate has a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+The UUID guarantees uniqueness across all collections.
 :::

 ### Cross-references

 :::note Cross-references do not affect vectors
-Creating cross-references does not affect object vectors in either direction.
+Cross-references link objects, but they do not change the vectors in either direction.
 :::

-Where data objects have relationships with each other, they can be represented in Weaviate with cross-references.
+If data objects have relationships with each other, use cross-references to represent the relationships.

 For example, let's say that we want to represent the fact that *"Paul Krugman writes for the New York Times"*.
 We can do this by establishing a cross-reference relationship that Paul Krugman writes for the New York Times.
 More specifically, a `Publication` object representing the New York Times can have a cross-reference to an `Author` object representing Paul Krugman.